Satellites for Biodiversity Award

 - Esri software, along with a pipeline of AI models, to extend the creation, analysis, and sharing of spatial data

 Our Satellites for Biodiversity Award is now open.
 To get started, complete our lightweight application here by Friday 3rd of February 2023.
+THIS GRANT IS NOW CLOSED.
+We aim to contact the winners in April.

 Participants may be asked to provide further details regarding their submissions via a phone call or email.